-New Coronavirus Gets An Official Name From The World Health Organization
+New Coronavirus Disease Officially Named COVID-19 By The World Health Organization

-The new coronavirus disease that was first identified in Wuhan has now received its official name from the World Health Organization: "COVID-19."
+The new coronavirus disease that was first identified in Wuhan has received an official name from the World Health Organization: "COVID-19."

 "COVI" comes from coronavirus.
 The "D" stands for disease.
 The 19 represents 2019, the year the virus was first identified, in December.